appveyor/website/src/about.md

 ---
 layout: one-column
-title: About us
+title: About
-description: About AppVeyor, why we built AppVeyor
+description: About AppVeyor company
 ---

 # About